 This is especially important for the season’s hottest products.
 It allows you to build brand buzz and encourage more visits.

-If you run out of stock for a popular item, you can also post any information about possible new shipments that are coming in to replenish the inventory.
-This is a great way to encourage customers to come back for a product if they really know what they want.
+If you run out of stock for a popular item, you can also share information about new shipments that are coming in to replenish the inventory.
+This is a great way to encourage customers to come back for a particular product.

 This way you can entice them back into the store when Black Friday comes!
 But, what’s the best way to collect the email addresses?
 Here are some options:

-It may sound silly to advise putting out a basic sign-up sheet, but simply offering a way for shoppers to sign up for your emails is always more effective than not asking!
-You may be surprised how many shoppers will sign up for emails (even shoppers who may have just been casually browsing).
+It may sound silly to advise putting out a basic signup sheet, but offering a way for shoppers to sign up for your emails is always going to be more effective than not asking at all!
+You may be surprised how many shoppers will sign up (even those who were just casually browsing).

-If you have an internet connection and a tablet or computer, you can make it even easier for customers.
-Just leave your device open to a page with your email subscription form available so users can type their email address straight into the form field.
+With an internet connection and a tablet or computer, you can make it even easier for customers.
+Just leave your device open to a page with your email signup form so users can type their email address directly.

 Create a Raffle

-Free raffles are an easy way to collect a lot of email addresses that you can use to market to over the holidays and throughout the year afterward.
+Free raffles are an easy way to collect a lot of email addresses that you can use for your holiday marketing and beyond.

-But, you should make sure to disclose that signing up for the raffle also signs shoppers up for your emails.
-Otherwise, you may end up with some grumpy recipients and unsubscribes after the holidays.
+However, you should make it clear that signing up for the raffle also signs shoppers up for your promotional emails.
+Otherwise you may end up with some grumpy recipients and unsubscribes after the holidays.

-If you’re at a loss for ideas on how to optimize your overall marketing strategy for Black Friday, here are some suggestions:
+If you’re at a loss for ideas on how to optimize your overall marketing strategy specifically for Black Friday, here are some suggestions.